ukparliament/commons-library-open-day/2025/post/index.md

 # POST

 ## What do we do?
 The [Parliamentary Office of Science and Technology (POST)](https://post.parliament.uk/) is a research and knowledge exchange service.
-It works to ensure that the best available research, evidence and information informs the legislative process and Parliament's scrutiny of Government.
+It works to ensure that the best available research, evidence and analysis informs the legislative process and Parliament's scrutiny of Government.
 It primarily supports the select committees of both Houses.

 ## Find our work